isabella232/sfcc-helpcenter/content/md/first-steps/what-data.md

 As SFCC does not have a table attribute type, the cartridge imports table data into an SFCC **text area** attribute as a **JSON structure**.
 :::

 # Attributes

 The SFCC cartridge imports all your PIM products attributes.

 If you have some **localizable** attributes (attributes that can have different values per **locale**): the SFCC cartridge imports the content of these attributes in the different languages of SFCC product.

-If you have some **scopable** attributes (attributes that can have different values per **channel**): depending on your [channel configuration](products-filter-configuration.html), the SFCC cartridge imports the channel content of these attributes.
+If you have some **scopable** attributes (attributes that can have different values per **channel**): depending on your [channel configuration](03-products-filter-configuration.html), the SFCC cartridge imports the channel content of these attributes.

 # Categories

-Depending on your category configuration, the SFCC cartridge imports the selected PIM category tree.
+Depending on your [category configuration](06-categories-configuration.html), the SFCC cartridge imports all PIM category trees.

 ::: info
 **Mapping between your PIM and SFCC:**<br>